GeorgeSchiro/GoPcBackup/README.md

             These are the files evaluated for deletion based on their age (see -AgeDays above).
 Wildcards are expected but not required (you can reference a single file if you like).

+            Note: the -ApplyDeletionLimit switch (see above) applies to each occurrence of this value separately.
+In other words, each -FilesToDelete file specification is evaluated for a deletion limit count as a separate collection of files independent of all other -FilesToDelete collections.

         -Recurse=False